HelenDun/compiler/README.md

 To test the type check visitor ability of the Compiler, either run the 'make tcv_test' command to out put any type-check errors for all parsable test cases, or run the Compiler program with the tcv command like so:
     java Compiler test_file.ul -tcv

+To test the intermediate representation visitor ability of the Compiler, either run the 'make ir_test' command to output the intermediate representation for each of my test files, or run the Compiler program with the ir command like so:
+    java Compiler test_file.ul -ir

 **The Makefile**